larsks/aws-vpc/README.md

-An ansible playbook for configuring Fedora instance as an OpenVPN gateway.
+An ansible playbook for configuring a Fedora 19 instance as an OpenVPN gateway.